ikeepo/to-be-a-programmer/docs/topics/machine_learning/deep_learning.md

 The kernel size defines the structure of the filter, while the kernel weights define the content - what the filter is looking for: Size determines number of weights.
 - activation
-- ReLU Rectified Linear Unit
-A nonlinear activation function defined as `f(x) = max(0,x)`
-If input > 0 , output the input unchanged, if the input < 0, outputs 0;
-1. add nonlinearity: convolution and dense layers are linear,
-2. sparsity, turn negative inputs into 0, reduces computation and helps prevent overfitting by making the network focus on strong signals.
-3. Efficiency, avoid vanishing gradients (unlike sigmoid/tanh) ReLU is not arbitrary, it's chosen for practical, mathematical reason and bettle-tested.
-It's worked from the practice.

 # RNN Recurrent neural networks
 Output of one step is fed back as input to the next step, allowing it to maintain a "memory" of previous inputs.